Isolation forest: Algorithm

-An example of random partitioning in a 2D dataset of normally distributed points is shown in the first figure for a non-anomalous point and in the second one for a point that is more likely to be an anomaly.
+An example of random partitioning in a 2D dataset of normally distributed points is given in Fig. 2 for a non-anomalous point and Fig. 3 for a point that's more likely to be an anomaly.
 It is apparent from the pictures how anomalies require fewer random partitions to be isolated, compared to normal points.

-Recursive partitioning can be represented by a tree structure named Isolation Tree, while the number of partitions required to isolate a point can be interpreted as the length of the path, within the tree, to reach a terminating node starting from the root.
-For example, the path length of point $x_i$ in the first figure is greater than the path length of $x_j$ in the second figure.
+From a mathematical point of view, recursive partitioning can be represented by a tree structure named Isolation Tree, while the number of partitions required to isolate a point can be interpreted as the length of the path, within the tree, to reach a terminating node starting from the root.
+For example, the path length of point x_{i} in Fig. 2 is greater than the path length of x_{j} in Fig. 3.

-Let $X = \{x_1, \dots, x_n\}$ be a set of d-dimensional points and $X' \subset X$.
-An Isolation Tree (iTree) is defined as a data structure with the following properties:
+More formally, let X = { x_{1}, ..., x_{n} } be a set of d-dimensional points and X' ⊂ X a subset of X. An Isolation Tree (iTree) is defined as a data structure with the following properties: